College of Professional Studies

 - Physical Therapy (School of Nursing and Health Professions)

-Additional preprofessional programs can be found in the College of Liberal Arts and Sciences section.
+Additional preprofessional programs can be found in the College of Liberal Arts and Sciences and Craig School of Business & Technology sections.